-The assessment of the archaeological record in the SESARF region shows that over the past 30 years, the primary driver of archaeological research in the region has been through the planning and developmental control system.
+The assessment of the archaeological record in the SESARF region shows that over the past 30 years, the primary driver of archaeological research in the region has been through the planning and development control system.
 Compared to some other regions of Scotland there have been relatively few large academic studies, although in recent years, site-specific work has been undertaken on Arthurs Seat in Edinburgh and Bemersyde in the Scottish Borders by the University of Edinburgh as part of summer fieldwork for undergraduate students.
 Other academic research driven projects have tended to cover wider landscape across the South of Scotland – for example ‘Beyond Walls: Reassessing Iron Age and Roman Encounters in Northern Britain (Fernandez-Gotz et al 2022) and the short-lived cross border AHRC funded Tyne Forth Prehistory Forum providing summaries and outputs for prehistoric research undertaken by academics and contractors (within Crellin et al. 2016).
 Other ‘smaller’ cross border studies have been undertaken such as those of find types (Hunter and Painter 2013) and site types (Hamilton 2010).

 Single sites within the region, within a larger programme of research, have been examined such as the recent work at Eildon Hill North within the Northern Picts project of Aberdeen University.
 More occasional work has also been undertaken by the University of Durham (at The Hirsel, Coldstream) and University of Newcastle (at Greenknowe, Harehope and Meldon Bridge) in the 1970s and 1980s (Cramp 2014; Jobey 1980; Speak and Burgess 1999).